cucapra/latte/2026/web/content/_index.md

 **NOTE**: Using an LLM to fully generate your paper is ground for desk rejection.
 Using an LLM for small edits is fine, but keep in mind that we want to hear your ideas a phrased by you, not by the LLM.

 We are also not interested in LLM-focused research.
-LATTE is a venue for discussing languages and tools by and for humans.
+LATTE is a venue for discussing languages and tools by humans and for humans.

 ## Hybrid Format